Wscript.exe virus removal guide

 ||Microsoft (r) Windows Based Script Host|

 |Symptoms||Trojans are designed to stealthily infiltrate the victim's computer and remain silent, and thus no particular symptoms are clearly visible on an infected machine.|

 |Distribution methods||Infected email attachments, malicious online advertisements, social engineering, software 'cracks'.|

 |Additional Information||wscript.exe is a genuine Microsoft Windows process.
 However, some cyber criminals use it to disguise malware.|

 |Damage||Stolen banking information, passwords, identity theft, victim's computer added to a botnet.|

 To eliminate wscript.exe trojan our malware researchers recommend scanning your computer with Spyhunter.

 Cyber criminals use names of various legitimate processes/files to disguise malicious files.
-A couple examples of files that could also be used to disguise malware are csrss.exe, msfeedssync.exe and gwx.exe.
-We recommend to make sure that detected files are real threats and only then to remove them.
-Otherwise it might lead to loss of legitimate files that belong to the operating system.
+Some examples of files that could also be used to disguise malware are csrss.exe, msfeedssync.exe, and gwx.exe.
+Be sure that any detected files are genuine threats, and only then remove them, otherwise this might lead to loss of legitimate operating system files.

 How did wscript.exe infiltrate my computer?